-CHAPTER SEVEN: TRAINING AND DEVELOPMENT
+CHAPTER SEVEN: TRAINING AND TALENT DEVELOPMENT

 The section of this policy is to ensure adequacy in human resource competences to achieve higher levels of staff productivity and sufficient skills in the organization.
 The purpose of the policy is to guide the Bank’s approach towards improvement of the skill, knowledge or usefulness of its staff members, and in that connection to provide or assist other persons in providing facilities for training, education and research.
 The policy covers all staff members of the Bank and other stakeholders.